patriksimek/vm2/README.md

 # vm2 [![NPM Version][npm-image]][npm-url] [![Package Quality][quality-image]][quality-url] [![Travis CI][travis-image]][travis-url]

-vm2 is a sandbox that can run untrusted code with whitelisted built-in node objects.
+vm2 is a sandbox that can run untrusted code with whitelisted Node's built-in modules.
 Securely!

 **Features**

 * Runs untrusted code securely in a single process with your code side by side
 * Full control over sandbox's console output
 * Sandbox has limited access to process's methods
-* Sandbox can require modules (native and external)
+* Sandbox can require modules (builtin and external)
-* You can limit access to certain (or all) native modules
+* You can limit access to certain (or all) builtin modules
 * You can securely call methods and exchange data and callback between sandboxes
 * Is immune to `while (true) {}` (VM only, see docs)
 * Is immune to all known methods of attacks